-Iraqis concerned after US signals it could close embassy
+US warns Iraq of Baghdad embassy closure if attacks continue

 Two Western diplomats said they had been informed that the U.S. has started the process of closing its sprawling facility inside the heavily fortified Green Zone, but could not provide details.
 The U.S. Embassy declined to comment.

-Closing the facility is expected to be a complex and time-consuming process.
+Closing the facility, which is by physical size the largest U.S. diplomatic mission in the world, is expected to be a complex and time-consuming process.
 The embassy was already functioning at minimum levels since March due to the coronavirus and ongoing security threats.

 Diplomats were told the U.S. had already started the process of closing but would “re-evaluate while progressing,” one Western official said, suggesting the decision was reversible if security inside the Green Zone improved.
+In 2018, Pompeo ordered the closure of the U.S. consulate in the southern Iraqi city of Basra due to attacks by Iranian-backed militias.

+As a member of Congress, Pompeo had been a strong critic of the Obama administration and former Secretary of State Hillary Clinton over the deadly attack on U.S. diplomatic facilities in Benghazi, Libya.
+He is loathe to see a repeat of such an attack on his watch, according to current and former U.S. officials.
+In addition, Trump has been clear about his desire to reduce the U.S. presence in the Mideast, although he has focused primarily on the military.

+However, closing the embassy after the massive U.S. investment of lives and money in Iraq since 2003 would likely draw significant criticism from Trump allies in Congress, including lawmakers who supported the invasion and ouster of Saddam Hussein.
+Ahead of November’s election, it is not clear if Trump would be willing to invite that criticism.

-The State Department declined to comment on the calls between Pompeo and Iraq’s leadership, but said the U.S. will not tolerate threats, in a statement.
+The State Department declined to comment on the calls between Pompeo and Iraq’s leadership, but said the U.S. will not tolerate threats.

 Meanwhile, attacks targeting convoys continue.

+On Monday, three Iraqi civilians were killed and two severely wounded after a katyusha rocket hit near Baghdad airport, two Iraqi security officials said.

+The rocket targeted the international airport but struck a residential home close by instead, the security officials said.
+They requested anonymity in line with regulations.

-On Monday, a roadside bomb targeted a convoy carrying materials destined for U.S. forces southwest of Baghdad, two Iraqi security officials said.
-It was the third attack in 24 hours, with IED attacks in Babylon and Dhi Qar provinces targeting similar convoys.
+Also on Monday, a roadside bomb targeted a convoy carrying materials destined for U.S. forces southwest of Baghdad, two Iraqi security officials said.
 The officials spoke on condition of anonymity in line with regulations.

 Lee reported from Washington.
 Associated Press writer Qassim Abdul-Zahra contributed from Boston.